ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 The firewall logs can be viewed from the VRA operational command prompt.
 In this configuration, only dropped traffic for each Zone is logged to aid in diagnosis of firewall misconfiguration.

 1. Review firewall logs for denied traffic.
-Periodic review of the logs will identify if servers in the APP zone are attempting to validly or erroneously attempting to contact services on the IBM network.
+Periodic review of the logs will identify if servers in the APP zone are attempting to validly or erroneously contact services on the IBM network.
    ```
    show log firewall name INSIDE-TO-APP
    show log firewall name APP-TO-INSIDE
    ```
    {: codeblock}
-2. If services or servers are not contactable and nothing is seen in the firewall logs.
-Verify if the expected ping/ssh IP traffic is present on the VRA network interface from the {{site.data.keyword.Bluemix_notm}} private network or on the VRA interface to the VLAN using the `<VLAN ID>` from earlier.
+2. If services or servers are not contactable and nothing is seen in the firewall logs, verify if the expected ping/ssh IP traffic is present on the VRA network interface from the {{site.data.keyword.Bluemix_notm}} private network or on the VRA interface to the VLAN using the `<VLAN ID>` from earlier.
    ```bash
    monitor interface bonding dp0bond0 traffic
    monitor interface bonding dp0bond0.<VLAN ID> traffic